IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/feeds.md

       ok: created rule everyMinuteRule
       ```

-4. Check that the action is being invoked every minute by polling for activation logs.
+4. Check that the action is being invoked every minute by polling for activation logs:

       ```bash
       ibmcloud fn activation poll